-The material provided by the student or by professionals who have been involved in the student's diagnosis or treatment will be treated as confidential information.
-Access will be granted only to the Disabilities Services Coordinator and those involved in the student's education.
-It will be shared only to the extent that it contributes to developing an individual educational profile for the student.
-Information will be shared with others only with the written permission of the student.
+The material provided by the student or by professionals who have been involved in the student's diagnosis, treatment, or accommodations requests will be treated as confidential information.
+Access will be granted only to the Accessibility Services Coordinator and those involved in the student's education as necessary to facilitate an understanding of essential program requirements and the facilitation of accommodations, or if a health or safety issue is presented.

-Appeal:
+Appeal Process:

-Any student dissatisfied with the adjustments made to accommodate a disability will have the right to appeal.
+Any student dissatisfied with the accommodations or adjustments offered or made to accommodate a disability will have the right to appeal.
 The appeal process will be as follows:

 A written statement of the dispute will be sent by the student to the Academic Dean.
-This statement should include all relevant information and should request clear remedial action.
-Based on this statement, the Academic Dean will either activate changes to the individual accommodations, or resolve that the profile as developed is appropriate.
+This statement should include all relevant information and should request the desired remedial action.
+Based on this statement, the Academic Dean will return the matter to the Accessibility Services Coordinator for further consideration (with or without a suggestion that further information or documentation may be necessary), activate changes to the individual accommodations, or decide that the profile as developed is appropriate.
 The Academic Dean level of appeal will be final.